Giogeorge213/Data_Analytics_Projects/Iowa_Liquor_Sales/README.md

 First I wanted to see nulls

 <img width="880" alt="Picture1" src="https://github.com/Giogeorge213/Data_Analytics_Projects/assets/98611938/57352179-a601-42b3-b64d-18dd5c717e84">
+The way I approached these was to just leave them be.
+The most significant amount of nulls was store location 2.5mil which is the latitude and longitude.
+I ended up inputting these for top 20 cities in total sales in Tableau when my map viz wouldnt populate.

 My first viz is dynamic - you can click on rows of data on the tables and it will select the corresponding data in the other tables.
 Also i left out the legend for the map because when you hover over the bubbles the sales # populate: